Calling Test

 Purpose is not something you arrive at.
 It is something you live into, day by day, season by season.

 You will never wake up and think, "I have fully arrived at my purpose."
-You will have moments of clarity — and then new questions.
+You will have moments of clarity, and then new questions.
 That is normal.
-Purpose deepens over time.
+Purpose deepens over time rather than landing all at once.

 Purpose Is Both Universal and Specific